Over the past few years, sports tech researchers have been investigating the benefits of yoga and meditation for baseball players.

 Best yoga poses for baseball players

 Another option in the dugout is to do a low lunge with the bat.
-To do this, bend your right knee so your thigh is parallel, and your shin is perpendicular with the ground.
+To do this, bend your right knee so your thigh is parallel, and your shin is perpendicular to the ground.
 Reach your left leg out behind you and use the bat for support by placing your hands on it.
 This is an excellent pose for stretching the hips, which will help you to run when you get back to batting.

-Recovering after the game: As well as helping during the game, yoga helps after baseball too.
+As well as helping during the game, yoga helps after baseball too.
 This is the time to use yoga for recovery.
 One of the best ways to do this is with Happy Baby.
 This is a yoga pose where you lie on the ground with your legs up, then grip your feet with your hands and rock from side to side (imagine a baby on their back).
 This massages the spine to help with recovery.

 The fact that MLB is now taking yoga and meditation seriously shows just how beneficial they are.
 You can up your game and improve your health with a few simple meditations and yoga practices.